-雰囲気イケメン (ふいんきいけめん, fuinki ikemen) is a Japanese slang word that literally means ‘handsome-vibe (guy)’, where 雰囲気 (ふいんき/ふんいき) — multiple readings, see Related Word 2 — means ‘vibe’ and イケメン means ‘handsome/good-looking’.
-It describes a ‘quasi-handsome’ man — a man who looks handsome at a first glance, but in fact, only has a ‘handsome vibe’, not a good-looking face.
-For instance, if someone says, ‘I thought he’d be handsome at first, but it turns out he was just 雰囲気イケメン’, that means, much to their disappointment, he was not a bona fide handsome guy as they had expected.
+雰囲気イケメン (ふいんきいけめん, fuinki ikemen) is a Japanese slang word that literally means ‘handsome-vibe (guy)’ and describes a ‘quasi-handsome’ man — a man who looks handsome at first glance but actually just has a handsome vibe rather than a good-looking face.
+For instance, if someone says, ‘I thought he’d be handsome at first, but it turns out he was just 雰囲気イケメン, that means he was not a bona fide handsome guy as they had expected.

-On the other hand, 雰囲気イケメン can also be what many young men aim to be.
-For instance, a myriad of men’s magazines feature how to become ‘handsome-vibe’ in their articles.
-They provide some knowledge and know-how about how to achieve ‘handsome vibes’, such as fashionable hairstyles and clothes or tips to behave in an ‘handsome’ way (be kind, mysterious, etc.).
-Of course, it’s always better to be handsome than ‘handsome-vibe’, but for most men, having handsome vibes is crucial to be the best of a bad bunch.
+On the other hand, 雰囲気イケメン is also used in an approving way.
+For instance, a myriad of men’s magazines feature 雰囲気イケメン in their articles, offering some tips about how to attain ‘handsome vibes’ such as fashionable hairstyles/clothes or how to behave in a “handsome” way.
+Of course, everyone wishes to be handsome rather than just ‘handsome-vibe’, but for most guys, attaining handsome vibes is important to be the best of an ordinary bunch.

-雰囲気 (ふいんき・ふんいき) means ‘atmosphere/vibe’, and is often used to describe vibes of things (e.g., restaurants, cities) or people.
-What’s distinctive about this word is its reading.
-Technically, it reads ‘ふんいき’ and that is what you should write on a Japanese kanji quiz; but in reality, people usually pronounce it ‘ふいんき’, as it’s much easier to pronounce for Japanese people.
-This reading is so common that now Japanese typing software allows both readings to type 雰囲気.
+雰囲気 (ふいんき or ふんいき) means ‘atmosphere/vibe’ and is often used to describe a vibe of things (e.g., restaurants, cities) or people.
+What’s distinctive about this word is its reading: technically, it reads ‘ふんいき’ and that is what you should write on a Japanese kanji quiz; in reality, however, people usually pronounce it as ふいんき because that’s much easier to pronounce (for Japanese people).
+This reading is so prevalent that most Japanese typing systems allow both readings for 雰囲気.